Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

 What Is A Trigger Point?

-Trigger points are painful spots or a buildup of cells within the body that can spasm or feel tight because the muscles are not relaxed.
+Trigger points are “hyperirritable foci” within muscle and fascia that when touched may be abnormally tender and “tight”.
+They may refer pain to other parts of the body.
 You can often use your fingers to feel these buildups underneath the skin.
+Trigger points can restrict movement and strength by not allowing the muscle to contract and relax.
 There are many reasons why and how a trigger point can form including:

 - Muscle Overload

 The exact location a trigger point is “felt” externally and may not be the location the pain is felt.
 This is called referred pain and is often characteristic of trigger points.

 How Does A Trigger Point Injection Work?